-Dr. Ieva Jusionyte is the principal investigator for the Border Rescue Project.
+Dr. Ieva Jusionyte is the principal investigator for the Border Rescue Project, supported by a Senior Research Award from the National Science Foundation and a Post PhD research grant from the Wenner-Gren Foundation.
 She is assistant professor of Anthropology and Social Studies at Harvard University, specializing in Latin America and the U.S.-Mexico border region (faculty page).
-Her first book, Savage Frontier: Making News and Security on the Argentine Border (University of California Press, 2015) is based on ethnographic fieldwork with local news reporters in the border area between Argentina, Brazil, and Paraguay, known as the "triple frontera".
-In 2015, she began research on security infrastructures and emergency services along the Arizona-Sonora border for a project supported by a Senior Research Award from the National Science Foundation and a Post PhD research grant from the Wenner-Gren Foundation.
-She is currently writing her second book, tentatively called "Threshold: Emergency and Rescue on the U.S.-Mexico Border," in which she explores the everyday practices and experiences of first responders under heightened security on both sides of the international boundary.
-Ieva has also volunteered as a paramedic and a wildland firefighter at the Micanopy Fire Rescue Department in Florida and at the Nogales Suburban Fire District in Arizona.
+Her second book, "Threshold: Emergency Responders on the U.S.-Mexico Border,” based on fieldwork in southern Arizona and northern Sonora, explores the everyday practices and experiences of first responders under heightened security on both sides of the international boundary.
+Ieva has volunteered as a paramedic and a wildland firefighter at the Micanopy Fire Rescue Department in Florida and at the Nogales Suburban Fire District in Arizona.

 Victor Alberto Garay is a lieutenant at the Nogales Fire Department (Cuerpo de Bomberos Voluntarios “Gustavo L. Manriquez”) in Sonora, Mexico, and the administrator of Sonora State Fire Chiefs and Firefighters Association (La Asociación de Jefes y Bomberos del Estado de Sonora).
 He has been a firefighter in Nogales for over twenty-five years and has two brothers who are volunteer firefighters.
 Victor is also a member of the hazardous materials (HazMat) technicians team.